k8ssandra/k8ssandra/docs/content/en/reference/glossary/_index.md

 The process of comparing the data of all replicas and updating each replica to the newest version.
 Cassandra has two phases to the process: Build a Merkle tree for each replica.
 Compare the Merkle trees to discover differences.
 K8ssandra provides [Reaper]({{< relref "#reaper" >}}) as one of its deployed components, enabling you to perform Cassandra [repair]({{< relref "#repair" >}}) operations.

 ### Astra
 A [CNDB]({{< relref "#cndb" >}}) product from DataStax that gives you the ability to develop and deploy data-driven applications with a cloud-native service, without the hassles of database and infrastructure administration.
-By automating tuning and configuration, Astra radically simplifies database and streaming operations.
+By automating tuning and configuration, [Astra](https://astra.datastax.com/) radically simplifies database and streaming operations.

 ### charts
-Helm charts are a YAML-based packaging format to create, version, share, and publish software in Kubernetes.
+[Helm charts](https://helm.sh/) are a YAML-based packaging format to create, version, share, and publish software in Kubernetes.
 A Helm chart is a collection of templates and settings that describe a set of Kubernetes resources.
-For details about each Helm chart provided by K8ssandra, start on this [topic]({{< relref "/reference" >}}).
+For details about each Helm chart provided by K8ssandra, see this [reference]({{< relref "/reference/helm-charts/" >}}) topic.

 ### CNDB
 An acronym for Cloud Native DataBase, which refers to a database that is created and managed in a cloud environment.
 DataStax Astra is a CNDB, as well as an Apache Cassandra instance that's deployed to a Kubernetes cloud provider (such as GKE, EKS, AKS) by K8ssandra.